goynang/noonoo/README.md

         $ mongod

+Redis as well...

+        $ redis-server

 Then to start up the app use foreman (which will fire the Unicorn server up)...

         $ foreman start

 If everything is working you should now be able to see it at http://0.0.0.0:5000

-Everything is Heroku friendly (assuming you have the MongoHQ database add-on ready to go).
+Everything is Heroku friendly (assuming you have mongo and redis enabled).

 The masterplan
 --------------